ringecosystem/collaboration/grant/5x_Margin_Tool.md

-## 5x Margin Tool
+## Marnotaur

 ### Project Description

-5x Margin Tool is designed as a gas-effective, under-collateralized protocol for margin trading and yield farming purposes.
+Marnotaur is designed as a gas-effective, under-collateralized protocol for margin trading and yield farming purposes.
 It provides LPs with a good chance of earning high APY and traders with a convenient virtual account that offers 5x leverage trading options.

 A virtual account provides access to a list of allowed pools on the most popular decentralized exchanges (Uniswap, SushiSwap, 1inch), where traders can buy & sell any asset.
 They are also welcome to use funds for whitelisted yield farming projects.
-There is no open access to the funds as they are safely kept in the Margin Tool contracts.
+There is no open access to the funds as they are safely kept in the Marnotaur contracts.

 ### Team

-Anton Dz. - Team Lead
+Anton Dz. - Chief architect
+Mariia D. - project-manager
+Alex D. - CBO, head of analytics
 Anton J. - Head of Design department
 Veronica Z. - CMO
 Valeriia P. - CCO, Documentation
-Mariia D. - project-manager
 Daria P. - Head of Support department
-Alexander D. - CBO, Head of Analytics
 Danil S. - Web3 Engineer
 Oleg K. - DevOps
 Oksana D. - QA Engineer